keras-team/autokeras/mkdocs/docs/index.md

 <p><a href="https://travis-ci.org/jhfjhfj1/autokeras"><img alt="Build Status" src="https://travis-ci.org/jhfjhfj1/autokeras.svg?branch=master" style="width: 90px"/></a>
 <a href="https://coveralls.io/github/jhfjhfj1/autokeras?branch=master"><img alt="Coverage Status" src="https://coveralls.io/repos/github/jhfjhfj1/autokeras/badge.svg?branch=master" style="width: 99px"/></a></p>

-This is a automated machine learning (AutoML) package based on Keras.
+Auto-Keras is an automated machine learning (AutoML) package based on Keras.
-It aims at automatically search for the architecture and hyperparameters for deep learning models.
+It aims at automatically searching for the architecture and hyperparameters for deep learning models.
-The ultimate goal for this project is for domain experts in fields other than computer science or machine learning to use deep learning models conveniently.
+The ultimate goal of this project is to enable domain experts in fields other than computer science or machine learning accessible to deep learning models conveniently.

 To install the package please use the commend as follows:

     pip install autokeras

-Here is a short example for using the package.
+Here is a short example of using the package.

     import autokeras as ak